nevillegrech/gigahorse-toolchain/README.md

 ## Writing client analyses

 Client analyses can be written in any language by reading the relational files that are written by the decompilation step (`decompiler.dl`).
 This framework however provides preferential treatment for clients written in Datalog.
 The most notable example of client analysis for the Gigahorse framework is [MadMax](https://github.com/nevillegrech/MadMax).
 This uses several of the "analysis client libraries" under [clientlib](https://github.com/nevillegrech/gigahorse-toolchain/tree/master/clientlib).
-These libraries include customizable dataflow analysis, data structure reconstruction and others.
+These libraries include customizable dataflow analysis, memory modeling, data structure reconstruction and others.

 A common template for client analyses for decompiled bytecode is to create souffle datalog file that includes `clientlib/decompiler_imports.dl`, for instance:
 ```